 What could be less romantic than standing next to your fiancee in a jewellery store, negotiating with a salesperson about how much you are willing and able to spend on a diamond engagement ring?

 There is a better way: purchase the diamond first, and have it set in a solitaire presentation setting.
+See 'Choosing A Diamond Solitaire Ring' & 'How to Buy Diamond Rings Online' below.
 After you propose, allow the recipient the option of later choosing a ring that suits their personal taste.
 The diamond you chose can easily and quickly be reset in a ring of the recipient's choice.
 This approach has the following benefits:

 You remain in control - Buying a diamond is not a romantic process.
 It is a significant investment that requires careful research and budgeting.
 Standing with your fiancee in front of a salesperson is a poor environment for thoughtful decision making.
 By purchasing the diamond first (the largest component of the total cost of an engagement ring), you can privately decide what best fits your budget and needs.

 Greater satisfaction for your partner - Chances are, your significant other does not enjoy the pressure of having to decide how much you should spend on a diamond either.
 Instead, allow them to focus on choosing a setting that they love, whether contemporary or antique, gold or platinum, set with sapphires or rubies, etc., knowing that from a financial standpoint, you have already taken care of the most important part of the purchase.
 Often, the recipient will decide to keep the presentation setting permanently, since the classic solitaire showcases a diamond better than any other style and works with every wearer's personal style.

 Better selection - Even a very large jewellery store will have no more than a few hundred diamonds to choose from.
 Many will have fewer than twenty.
 The diamond you purchase can later be set in virtually any ring, creating a one of a kind style that you won't see on anyone else's finger.